Early childhood education in the United States: Court cases regarding ECE policy

-Basis and Research
+Basis and research

-Unlike other areas of education, early childhood care and education (ECCE) places a strong emphasis on the development of the whole child—attending to his or her social, emotional, cognitive, and physical needs—in order to establish a solid and broad foundation for lifelong learning and well-being.
+Unlike other areas of education, early childhood care and education (ECCE) places a strong emphasis on the development of the whole child—attending to theri social, emotional, cognitive, and physical needs—in order to establish a solid and broad foundation for lifelong learning and well-being.
 "Care" includes health, nutrition, and hygiene in a warm, secure, and nurturing environment, and "education" includes stimulation, socialization, guidance, participation, learning, and developmental activities.
 Most of these ECCE programs have an emphasis on learning by play.
 ECCE begins at birth and can be organized in a variety of non-formal, formal and informal modalities, such as parenting education, health-based mother and child intervention, care institutions, child-to-child programs, home-based or center-based childcare, kindergartens and pre-schools.
 The goal of ECCE programs is to prepare children for school.
 Many professionals believe this starts at birth until the child is in school.
 Different terms to describe ECCE are used by different countries, institutions, and stakeholders, such as early childhood development, early childhood education and care (ECEC), and early childhood care and development (ECCD), with Early Childhood Care and Education as the nomenclature.

 As research shows, children's care and educational needs are intertwined.
 Poor care, health, nutrition, and physical and emotional security can affect educational potentials in the form of intellectual disability, impaired cognitive and behavioral capacities, motor development delay, depression, and difficulties with concentration and attention.
 Inversely, early health and nutrition interventions, such as iron supplementation, deworming treatment and school feeding, have been shown to directly contribute to increased pre-school attendance.
 Studies have demonstrated better child outcomes through the combined intervention of cognitive stimulation and nutritional supplementation than through either cognitive stimulation or nutritional supplementation alone.
 Quality ECCE is one that integrates educational activities, nutrition, health care and social services.

 Decades of research provide unequivocal evidence that public investment in early childhood care and education can produce economic returns equal to roughly 10 times its costs.
 The sources of these gains are (1) childcare that enables mothers to work and (2) education and other supports for child development that increase subsequent school success, labor force productivity, prosocial behavior, and health.
 The benefits from enhanced child development are the largest part of the economic return, but both are important considerations in policy and program design.
 The economic consequences include reductions in public and private expenditures associated with school failure, crime, and health problems as well as increases in earnings.